jderrickyoung/Azure-NSGs-inspecting-network-protocol/README.md

 ## Step 3: Observe SSH Traffic

 1. In Wireshark, start a new packet capture and filter for SSH traffic.
+Filtering SSH traffic is useful for monitoring or troubleshooting secure remote connections, such as ensuring proper access or detecting unauthorized attempts.

 2. From PowerShell, SSH into the Linux VM using its private IP address: